This post may contain affiliate links. Please read our disclosure policy.

 Halloween Jello Brain on a green plate with plastic black spiders in front of a small pumpkin

-What is the Best flavor Jello for a Brain Mold?
+What is the Best Flavor Jello for a Brain?

 The peach flavor gelatin is not only tasty, but it has a light enough color to take on the food dye very well.
 Especially once mixed with the evaporated milk, which makes it opaque.

 Okay.
 You will get grey with equal parts Red, Green, and Blue food coloring (start with 10 drops of each, and possibly as much as 15 drops of each).
-You will need to take into account the color of the gelatin you are using.
+You will need to take into account the color of the gelatin you are starting with.

 Again, the peach flavor is good for this.
 If you have an unflavored gelatin, not only will it probably taste like brains, but the color will be easier to control.
 Though I doubt anyone will eat it, lol!